sasdallas/reduceOS/README.md

 Run `make targets` to get a full list of targets.

 # System Filesystem Structure
 On build, the kernel and its libc will place their headers in `source/sysroot`.
-For the kernel, it will be under `sysroot/usr/include/kernel`, and for libc it will be under `sysroot/usr/include`.
+For the kernel, it will be under `sysroot/usr/include/kernel`, and for libk it will be under `sysroot/usr/include/libk_reduced`.

+Newlib will place its header files under `sysroot/usr/include/`. **Under no circumstances should this folder be used in modules**

 PSF files are placed under `sysroot/usr/fonts/`.